-The Chinese herbs that are used by Eagle Herbs are not sold directly to the consumer, but are only sold to practitioners, hospitals, and clinics.
-This is a much higher grade of raw material with testing at every stage of the manufacturing process.
+The Chinese herbs that are used by Eagle Herbs are sold to practitioners, hospitals, and clinics throughout the world.
+This guarantees is a high grade of raw material with testing at every stage of the manufacturing process.

 EagleHerbs extracts powders are mixed into formulas and (optionally) inserted into capsules in our Santa Monica, California offices.
 We can offer so many different variations and modifications of formulas because we mix them to order, one at a time.
 Your herbs are not aging in some gray warehouse.

 The powdered herbal extracts come from a few suppliers:

-- 95% of our extract powder is originally produced by the Tianjiang Pharmaceutical Company, Ltd. In the Jiangyin Economic Development Zone, Jiangsu Province, China.
-They supply over 1000 hospitals in China with their extract powders.
-They are the key source for extract powders in China with about 75% of the market.
+- 95% of our extract powder is originally produced by the TianJiang Pharmaceutical Company.
+Read about them here and here on their own web page (hit the English button) Tianjiang Pharmaceutical Company, Ltd. They supply over 1000 hospitals in China with their extract powders and are the key source for extract powders in China with about 75% of the market.

-- E-Fong Herbs produced at the Guangdong Yifang Pharmaceutical Corporation.
+- E-Fong Herbs, we use as well and are produced at the Guangdong Yifang Pharmaceutical Corporation.

 All of these products come from companies that adhere to or are credentialed by Australian or Taiwanese Good Manufacturing Practices.
 Dr. Stone was also on a AAAOM committee charged with arriving at guidelines for manufacturing practices for private herb practitioners who make their compounded herb formulas to order. [more]